reinteractive-open/simple_form_object/README.md

 1. Default values for your form attributes.
 2. Integration with simple_form so you don't need to specify the field type on the form.
+3. Thanks to `ActiveModel::Model` you can use standard Rails validations on your attributes.

 ## Installation